Jim Provett: Playing career

+Coaching career

+While playing for Norton and Stockton Ancients, he went on to train budding goalkeepers for 'Just4Keepers', founded by former Everton goalkeeper Ray Newland.

 In the summer of 2013 he left Norton to rejoin Hartlepool United, this time as goalkeeper coach, taking over from Andy Collett, who left to take up the same role with York City.
 In the 2014 close season, he joined Darlington as goalkeeping player-coach.
 Provett left Darlington in 2016.

+Provett returned to Darlington as goalkeeping coach in July 2019, and resigned on 30 September 2023.

+Personal life

+Provett combines his work as a part-time goalkeeper coach alongside working as a secondary school maths teacher.